 With the convenience of online shopping, physical stores need to offer a reason for customers to visit.
 Personalization and a quality in-store experience are important ways to consistently attract customers.

-Marco Castelán, co-founder of The Navio Group, a retail business consulting firm, said, "I think the biggest question an entrepreneur needs to ask himself/herself is simple: Can I provide the customer a new experience?
-It doesn't matter that you are selling items that can be bought elsewhere – the biggest way to differentiate yourself is through creating a unique experience for the customer because, through that, you are creating value that cannot be replicated."
+Marco Castelán, co-founder of The Navio Group, a retail business consulting firm, said, “I think the biggest question an entrepreneur needs to ask himself/herself is simple: Can I provide the customer a new experience?
+It doesn’t matter that you are selling items that can be bought elsewhere – the biggest way to differentiate yourself is by creating a unique experience for the customer because you are creating value that cannot be replicated.”

 Your focus when selecting a location and the size of your shop should always be your customer.
 Find a place where you can create a unique experience that fits the model of your business and your customers.
-In-store decision-making should place an emphasis on creating an experience for your customers.
+In-store decision-making should emphasize creating an experience for your customers.

 Build vendor relationships

 Developing relationships with vendors becomes critical when opening a retail location.
 Small business owners face challenges, and it’s important to consistently please customers despite those challenges.
 Building strong relationships with vendors is a good way for business owners, especially retail shop owners, to prevent potential issues.